-Glenbeg Lough was previously surveyed in 2008, 2011 and 2014 as part of the Water Framework Directive surveillance monitoring programme (Kelly et al., 2009, 2012a, 2015a and 2015b).
-During the 2014 survey, brown trout were found to be the dominant species present in the lake.
+Glenbeg Lough was previously surveyed in 2008, 2011, 2014 and 2017 as part of the Water Framework Directive surveillance monitoring programme (Kelly et al., 2009, 2012a, 2015a, 2015b and Connor et al 2018).
+During the 2017 survey, brown trout were found to be the dominant species present in the lake.
 Eels were also captured during the survey.

-This report summarises the results of the 2017 fish stock survey carried out on the lake, as part of the Water Framework Directive surveillance monitoring programme.
+This report summarises the results of the 2020 fish stock survey carried out on the lake, as part of the Water Framework Directive surveillance monitoring programme.